sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/04-1-terminal.md

 OS: macOS 13.4.1 22F82 arm64:MMMMMMMMMMMMMMMMMMMMMMMM: DE: Aqua .MMMMMMMMMMMMMMMMMMMMMMMMX.
 WM: Quartz Compositor kMMMMMMMMMMMMMMMMMMMMMMMMWd.
 ```

-There is allot of garbage in this string and we do not know how to filter it.
+There is a lot of garbage in this string and we do not know how to filter it.

 Here is another example: we want to know the file permissions of a file called ```zellij.md```.
 We know it is in our home directory so we run the the following command: